tosincarik/Sales-Data-Analytics/README.md

 ## Sales Summary
 ![](Summary3.PNG)
 ### Features
-- The sales summary page captures the overview performance of the products this showed an increase in sales performance of the present year compared to the previous year
+- The sales summary page captures the overview performance of the products, this showed an increase in sales performance of the present year compared to the previous year
-- With £356.56M revenue comapred to £288.66M , there was a profit of £152.70 in the current year
+- With £356.56M revenue compared to £288.66M , there was a profit of £152.70 in the current year
 - Income group says persons with medium class income bought more products and contributed more in terms of revenue
 - Bikes Category outperformed other categories